Are Mesothelioma Settlements Taxable?

 VA Benefits for Mesothelioma

-Veterans with mesothelioma and their loved ones may be eligible for tax-free payments from the VA in addition to other benefits.
+Veterans with mesothelioma and their loved ones may be eligible for monthly, tax-free payments from the VA in addition to other benefits.

 Benefits for veterans with mesothelioma include: